Saffron Revolution: 27 September 2007

 On 27 September, the junta security forces began raiding monasteries across the country to quell the protests, arresting at least 200 monks in Yangon and 500 more in the northeast.
 Simultaneously, the army raided four other monasteries in parts of Yangon and arrested several monks.
 Sources confirmed that the army had raided the six-storied Religious Science Monastery in Chaukhtatgyi Pagoda, Moe Kaung Monastery in Yan Kin township, Maggin Monastery in Thingankyun township, and Thein Phyu monastery in Thein Phyu area and arrested several monks.
 An anonymous diplomat also said the junta claimed soldiers now had the monks "under control" and "would now turn their attention to civilian protesters".

 Up to 50,000 protesters took to the streets in Yangon.
 Protesters bleeding from beatings by security forces were seen scattering and fleeing in Sule.
 Security forces were reported to be preparing to use insect spray to crack down on protesters.
 Eyewitnesses said fire engines and insect spray carrier trucks were seen near Theingyi market in downtown Yangon.
 The BBC received unconfirmed reports that fire crews were ordered to fill their machines with insecticide.

 According to several news media, the armed forces gave the protesters 10 minutes to disperse or face extreme action.
 The radio station Democratic Voice of Burma reported that nine civilians, including Japanese photographer Kenji Nagai, had been shot and killed by the armed forces.
 Nagai was working for APF Tsushin, a media company based in Tokyo.
 The Japanese embassy in Myanmar later confirmed Nagai's death.
 Amateur video showing Nagai apparently being deliberately shot was aired on Japanese television.
 Later footage also showed a Burmese soldier taking Nagai's video camera.

 Soldiers fired both into the air and directly at students marching toward a high school in Tamwe township in Yangon.
-Primary school children were inside the school at the time and were reportedly hit by bullets, as were parents arriving to pick up their children.
 Unconfirmed eyewitness reports say 100 people were shot.
 Up to 300 of the students outside were arrested after a military truck rammed into the crowd.